chipsenkbeil/distant/README.md

 ### Feature Details

-* `Capabilities` - able to report back what it is capable of performing
 * `Filesystem I/O` - able to read from and write to the filesystem
 * `Filesystem Watching` - able to receive notifications when changes to the filesystem occur